 Laughing, I give him a quick shoulder massage.

-I unleashed my secret strategy.
-“When you hit the wall at nineteen laps, remember that boat, except now it’s me who is ahead who you have to save.
+I unleash my secret strategy.
+“When you hit the wall at nineteen laps, remember that boat, except now it’s me who is ahead, who you have to save.
 Forget your pain, just let your adrenaline do it.”

 I squeeze his shoulders, and then we take our places.
 Scott was in lane one, me at the end of the pool with his lap cards.